billc0sta/Aerospec/docs/docs.md

 ```
 #### String.clear
 `String.clear(str)` clears `str` and sets it's size to 0 without deallocating it's capacity, this is useful if `str` will be later used.
-a runtime error is raised if `str` is not of type string.
+a runtime error is raised if:
+- `str` is not of type string.
 example:
 ```
 str = "!dlroW ,olleH"